 - Magnificent scenery, beautiful woodland trails, kangaroos, koalas, birds

-- Trophies for 1st 3 male & female runners in each age group.
+- Medals for 1st 3 male & female runners in each age group.

 - All events: $25